 The UE includes the MICO mode preference and optionally a Requested Active Time value if the UE wants to use MICO Mode with Active Time.

-The UE may indicate its Service Gap Control Capability, see TS 23.501 [2] clause 5.31.16.
+The UE may indicate its Service Gap Control Capability in the UE MM Core Network Capability, see TS 23.501 [2] clause 5.31.16.

 For a UE with a running Service Gap timer in the UE, the UE shall not set Uplink data status in the Mobility or Periodic Registration Request message (see TS 23.501 [2] clause 5.31.16).